Your Chinese Herbal Formula: Information & Instructions

 Traditional herbal formula: Dang Gui Shao Yao San bulk dose that needs to be cooked daily.

-In the place of raw herbs, concentrated dehydrated granules became a popular way to consume Chinese Herbal Medicines.
+In place of raw herbs, concentrated dehydrated granules became a popular way to consume Chinese Herbal Medicines.
 This method made taking Chinese herbs more convenient.
 Herbal granule manufacturers cook down (i.e. concentrate) each herb, and bottle the dehydrated granules, while the herbalists prepare customized formulas by combining granules from individual herbs.
 Instead of taking an hour to cook the day’s herbal formula, the patient simply mixes their prescribed granular formula with hot water.
 Compliance definitely increased!

 But researchers who compared the treatment effects of traditional and granule methods saw that granules were less effective.
 In addition, the granules need a binder – usually potato or corn starch – to prevent clumping.
 People who have sensitivities to these starches are unable to use granular herbal prescriptions.